Tuesday, September 19, 2023

 Mister Kong

 Mister Kong (he's quite insistent on the "Mister" part) is the accidental product of an ethically-bankrupt research program intended to produce uplifted gorilla super-soldiers, something that completely overlooked the relatively small number of gorillas available for such treatments.
 The entire affair was a debacle, with Mister Kong developing the unplanned ability to project convincing psionic illusions and using it to escape confinement, vanishing into the criminal underworld.
 He's built himself a solid reputation as a minor criminal mastermind, skillfully planning and executing a series of profitable heists that let him live comfortably in seclusion.
-He usually works with simple criminals, although he has been seen working with other supervillains who share his monetary motivations.
+He usually works with simple criminals, although he has been seen in league with other supervillains who share his monetary motivations.

 The super-gorilla has a sizable mental library of illusory disguises that let him operate in public without attracting undue attention, with a particular fondness for elderly human females of various ethnicities.
-He's also been know to adopt the appearance of security guards and police officers while on a job, as well as imitating heroes during combat to confuse their allies.
+He's also been known to adopt the appearance of security guards and police officers while on a job, as well as imitating heroes during combat to confuse their allies.
 Mister Kong is surprisingly realistic about his own capabilities compared to the broader supers community, but he's not afraid to take on multiple foes at once when he sees an opportunity to catch them off guard.
-Ordinary humans get a lot less respect from him, and he happily displays his personal superiority when opposed by "mere" law enforcement officers.
+Ordinary humans get a lot less respect from him, and he happily displays his physical superiority when opposed by "mere" law enforcement officers.

 Description: A powerfully built adult male gorilla.
 Spends more time walking upright than any normal member of the species.
 Often wears a compact communications headset networked with his allies and henchmen.
 His voice is deep and guttural, but his English diction and grammar are impeccable.